milador/FAIO_Multiplexer/README.md

 # Usage

-The FAIO 2.0 switch interface can operate in 4 modes and switch D is used to switch between them in USB and Bluetooth modes.The RGB Led blinks 2 times to indicate the current mode.
+The FAIO Multiplexer switch interface can operate in 4 modes and switch D is used to switch between them in USB and Bluetooth modes.The RGB Led blinks 2 times to indicate the current mode.

 <p align="center">
 <img align="center" src="https://raw.githubusercontent.com/milador/FAIO-2/master/Resources/Images/faio2s.png" width="50%" height="50%" alt="Faio 2 boards"/>